EAmode/eang_old/README.md

 ## Install eang
 To install eang into your angular project run: `npm install eang`

+## Play with eang components
+To see examples of eang components and customize them run: `npm run playground`

 ## How to use eang components
 You can mix and match eang components with your existing angular app.